Protests break out after off-duty LAPD officer fires gun in scuffle with teens

 KTLA spoke with the 13-year-old teenager involved in the altercation and his mother, not identifying them by name.

-The eight-grader said the conflict started when the students were walking home from school and a female student stepped on the officer's lawn.
+The eighth-grader said the conflict started when the students were walking home from school and a female student stepped on the officer's lawn.
 The officer cursed at the girl, and that's when he spoke up.
 The teenager said the officer then "came at me" and then "shot the gun near me."

-Anaheim police Chief Raul Quezada has scheduled a news conference at 1 p.m.
-PT (10 a.m.
-ET) Thursday regarding the investigation.
+Anaheim police Chief Raul Quezada has scheduled a Thursday afternoon news conference regarding the investigation.